decole/smarthome-symfony/README.md

 Working with mqtt - translated to RabbitMQ queue Connection to mqtt happens through a separate go lang service, it creates messages in the rabbit task queue `php bin/console rabbitmq:consumer mqtt_receive_payloads` - listener by mqtt messages broker

+[ ! ] do not forget in **.env.local** file in development environment and on your production server to have different **CLIENT_ID** - otherwise there will be an error connecting to the mqtt broker.

 ## Notification queues